123 (Atripla efavirenz 600mg / emtricitabine 200mg / tenofovir disoproxil fumarate 300mg)

 Generic Name: efavirenz/emtricitabine/tenofovir

 Atripla is used in the treatment of hiv infection; nonoccupational exposure; occupational exposure and belongs to the drug class antiviral combinations.
 There is positive evidence of human fetal risk during pregnancy.
-Atripla efavirenz 600mg / emtricitabine 200mg / tenofovir disoproxil fumarate 300mg is not a controlled substance under the Controlled Substance Act (CSA).
+Atripla efavirenz 600mg / emtricitabine 200mg / tenofovir disoproxil fumarate 300mg is not a controlled substance under the Controlled Substances Act (CSA).

 Images for 123